 What is the average survey response rate?

 Estimates and ranges abound online, with different companies and organisations offering their own averages.
 Typically, the figures seem to fall between 20% and 30%.
-A rate below 10% is considered very low.
+A survey response rate below 10% is considered very low.
+A good survey response rate is anything above 50%.

 Ultimately, what really matters is the number of responses you get for your survey, not the rate of response or completion.
 You could have an amazing completion rate of 80%, but if only 30 people started the survey in the first place, you’d still end up with just 24 sets of answers.
 For this reason, it’s a good idea to cast your net wide and recruit enough participants to still provide a good sample size if your response or completion rates are poor.